BonkLabs/bonk-rewards-snapshots/README.md

 # Locked BONK Snapshots

 Welcome to the repository containing historical snapshots of wallets locked with BONK tokens.
 These wallets have engaged in locking their tokens for various durations on [bonkrewards.com](https://bonkrewards.com).
+Each lock is only counted once per duration and are not additive.
+For example, if a wallet has two separate 3 month locks and no 6 month locks, the wallet will only show in the 3 month lock snapshot.

 ## Snapshot Frequency